Treatment with hyperbaric oxygen therapy (HBOT) can lead to significant neurologic improvements for stroke patients, show study results.

-Neurologic function, as measured by mean scores (both HBOT groups combined) on the National Institutes of Health Stroke Scale and activities of daily living questionnaire, improved significantly from baseline after HBOT, decreasing from 8.62 to 5.69 and from 16.74 to 13.30, respectively.
+Neurologic function, as measured by mean scores (both HBOT groups combined) on the National Institutes of Health Stroke Scale and activities of the daily living questionnaire, improved significantly from baseline after HBOT, decreasing from 8.62 to 5.69 and from 16.74 to 13.30, respectively.

-Significant improvements in quality of life, measured using the Evaluation of Quality of life (EQ)-5D descriptive system and the EQ visual analogue scale, were also observed from an overall mean (both HBOT groups combined) of 9.04 to 7.62 and from 5.04 to 8.62, respectively.
+Significant improvements in quality of life, measured using the Evaluation of Quality of life (EQ)-5D descriptive system and the EQ visual analog scale, were also observed from an overall mean (both HBOT groups combined) of 9.04 to 7.62 and from 5.04 to 8.62, respectively.

-Single photon emission computed tomography scanning also showed noticeable changes following HBOT that correlated with the observed clinical improvements.
+Single-photon emission computed tomography scanning also showed noticeable changes following HBOT that correlated with the observed clinical improvements.

-“We provide, for the first time, convincing results demonstrating that HBOT can induce significant neurological improvement in post stroke patients,” write the authors in PLoS ONE.
+“We provide, for the first time, convincing results demonstrating that HBOT can induce significant neurological improvement in post-stroke patients,” write the authors in PLoS ONE.

-“The neurological improvements in a chronic late stage demonstrate that neuroplasticity can be operative and activated by HBOT even long after acute brain insult,” they add.
+“The neurological improvements in a chronic late-stage demonstrate that neuroplasticity can be operative and activated by HBOT even long after acute brain insult,” they add.

 Although this study focused on stroke patients, the team believes that this type of treatment may be applicable to other conditions such as dementia.

 “It is now understood that many brain disorders are related to inefficient energy supply to the brain,” commented Efrati in a press statement.